Kate Quilton: Career

-While at the University of Bristol, she undertook a student equivalent of Morgan Spurlock's Super Size Me, she ate kebabs for one week: breakfast, lunch and dinner.
+While at the University of Bristol, Quilton undertook a student equivalent of Morgan Spurlock's Super Size Me, where she ate kebabs for one week for breakfast, lunch and dinner.
 The stunt was picked-up by a national paper.
 Quilton began her career in television while a student, and worked for ITV and the BBC.
 She went on to work as a broadcast journalist in Somerset for the BBC, spending a lot of her time with farmers, and reporting mostly on food.
+At Bristol, Quilton was the editor of Epigram newspaper.

 Quilton was one of Channel 4's commissioning editors, a position she held 2010–14.
 She operated the World Wide Web editorial for some of the channel's biggest shows.
 She manages factual multi-platform commissions including The Food Hospital and Foxes Live.
 She won the BAFTA for Digital Creativity and the Digital Emmy award in 2014.

 She resigned as a commissioning editor in 2014 to focus full-time on Food Unwrapped.
 In 2014, Quilton appeared with Food Unwrapped co-presenter Jimmy Doherty in The World's Best Diet, a one-off show for Channel 4.

 In 2015, she presented Superfoods: The Real Story, a four-part series for Channel 4.
 The show returned for a second series of six episodes in 2016.
 She presented The Shopper's Guide to Saving Money, with David Fishwick, for four episodes in 2015.
-Since January 2016, she presented Tricks of the Restaurant Trade alongside Simon Rimmer.
+Since January 2016, she has presented Tricks of the Restaurant Trade alongside Simon Rimmer.
 The programming returned for a second series in November 2016.
 For the third series, she was replaced by Sophie Morgan.
-In 2016, she co-presented Be Your Doctor on Channel 4, alongside Tamal Ray.
+In 2016, she co-presented Be Your Own Doctor on Channel 4, alongside Tamal Ray.
 She took part in a special edition of Christmas University Challenge in December 2016, as part of the University of Bristol alumni team.

 2017 and in 2019, she presented Channel 4's Animal Rescue Live: Supervet Special series with Noel Fitzpatrick and Steve Jones.